tercen/tercen_grpc_api/README.md

 Refer to the `.proto` files for detailed message structures and service definitions.

+## Introduction to Tercen Studio for Local Development

+Tercen Studio, located at `https://github.com/tercen/tercen_studio`, is a development environment for the Tercen platform.
+Tercen is a tool for data analysis and workflow management.
+Tercen Studio uses Docker to run locally and works with the Tercen gRPC API, found at `https://github.com/tercen/tercen_grpc_api.git`.
+The API, defined in `.proto` files, offers services like `FileService`, `TaskService`, and `WorkflowService` to manage files, tasks, and workflows.
+You can set up Tercen Studio with Docker Compose and access it at `http://127.0.0.1:5402`.
+It provides a straightforward way to develop and test Tercen projects on your computer.

 ## License

 This repository is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.